ongots/pseudo-fullscreen-firefox/README.md

 Use padding around the edges of the address bar to scale and move the window.
 Drag Bookmarks Toolbar Items to the left of the address bar.
-Use "System/Light/Dark" theme (Third-party themes are not supported because variables are not available for all elements).

 ### Sidebery